makeabilitylab/physcomp/sensors/index.md

 * **Sampling rate**: How fast does the sensor provide output?
 * **Resolution**: What is the smallest change in physical quantity that the sensor can identify?
-* **Quantization error**: what is the error caused by rounding due to digitizing the analog data in the ADC?
+* **Quantization error**: What is the error caused by rounding due to digitizing the analog data in the ADC?
 See *Signal acquisition pipeline* section below.
-* **Absolute error**: what's the difference between sensor readings and the true physical quantity?
+* **Absolute error**: What's the difference between sensor readings and the true physical quantity?
 * **Drift**: How does the absolute error change over time while operating the sensor?
 * **Environmental stability**: How does the sensor change in response to differences in temperature or moisture?